Observer

 Will advertisers’ organized boycott really hurt Facebook’s bottom line?
 Drew Angerer/Getty Images

-As if the first half of 2020 hasn’t been bad enough for Facebook (META)’s advertising business, the social media giant is off to an even worse start of the second half of the year, as an army of large consumer brands pull advertising dollars from the company’s media platforms to protest Facebook’s handling of hate speech and misinformation, including recent inflammatory posts by President Donald Trump.
+As if the first half of 2020 hasn’t been bad enough for Facebook’s advertising business, the social media giant is off to an even worse start of the second half of the year, as an army of large consumer brands pull advertising dollars from the company’s media platforms to protest Facebook’s handling of hate speech and misinformation, including recent inflammatory posts by President Donald Trump.

 The organized boycott started on June 17 when a coalition of civil rights groups, including the Anti-Defamation League, the NAACP, Color of Change and Sleeping Giants launched a campaign called “Stop Hate for Profit” to pressure Facebook to revise content policy.